Flamma: History

 How Flamma ended up as a gladiator is unknown.
 He may have been a revolutionary Syrian or a dissatisfied Roman auxiliary.
 He was most likely forced into slavery and then into a gladiator school.
 He fought as a secutor, a class of gladiators in Rome.
 His common opponents were thus retiarii.
 Fighters were granted retirement or freedom if they showed great skill and bravery; in doing so they were rewarded with a wooden baton known as rudius.
-Flamma was awarded the rudius four times, but each time he refused this freedom and chose to remain a gladiator.
+Flamma was awarded the rudius, or wooden sword that granted freedom, four times; but, each time he refused this freedom and chose to remain a gladiator.
 The number of fights Flamma engaged in is higher than most gladiators.
 Many have lower numbers like Purricina Iuvenus (ILS 5107) who fought 5 times or Glaucus of Modena (ILS 5121) who fought 7 times.
 Flamma had fought 34 times and won 21 of them.
-He also achieved old age for a gladiator, dying at age 30 while many died in their early 20s.

 His gravestone in Sicily includes his record and reads in Latin:

 Which translates as: "Flamma, secutor, lived 30 years, fought 34 times, won 21 times, fought to a draw 9 times, won reprieve 4 times, a Syrian by nationality.
 Delicatus (a gladiator) made this for his deserving comrade-in-arms."

+His gravestone is the only known source regarding his life and achievements, details of his death are unknown.